anastasiaseraciov/Feed-reeder-testing-with-Jasmine/README.md

 In this project I was given a web-based application that reads RSS feeds.
 The initial code with the [Jasmine](http://jasmine.github.io/) scripts installed was already given by UDACITY I had to finish the test suite.

-## Feed reeder testing LIVE https://anastasiaseraciov.github.io/Feed-reeder-testing-with-Jasmine/
+## Feed reeder testing LIVE
+:point_right: https://anastasiaseraciov.github.io/Feed-reeder-testing-with-Jasmine/ :point_left:

 ## How to access the repository from a local machine: